padix-key/kmer-article/article.typ

 The resulting values are not minimal anymore though, as they are not within $0$ and $|Omega_k| - 1$, but they range between $0$ and the LCG period $m - 1$.

-I argue that this tradeoff is can easily remidied by separation of concerns in the implementation:
+I argue that this tradeoff is can easily remedied by separation of concerns in the implementation:
 For building a _hash_table_ minimal perfect hashes are desirable, but random order is not required though.
 Hence, the original #kmer code can be used as keys here.